CloudGlitch/NewTabSearch/instructions.md

 `alt + h` to get help
 ## Personalization
-if you enter user name in menu and then click done or refresh the page you will see Welcome,`your name` instead of Welcome,User.
+if you enter user name in menu and then click done or refresh the page you will see `Welcome,your name` instead of `Welcome,User`.